Building Your Brand Through a Social Mission

 Branding does not stand alone, nor does it exist in a funnel.
 It is a function of the entire enterprise.
 Today, I want to share a summary of my Brand Quarterly article about building your brand through a social mission with that thinking in mind.

 Consumers Expect Brands To Have a Mission

-You already offer a great product or service, but the thing is your competitors do, too.
+You already offer a great product or service, but the thing is, your competitors do, too.
 If you are looking for a way to distinguish your brand and add appeal, your brand should be on a social mission.
-Selecting and working toward a cause can give your brand purpose that appeals to your employees and consumers.
+Selecting and working toward a cause can give your brand a purpose that appeals to your employees and consumers.
 Defining a social mission is a way to engage your employees and customers, and it can give your brand a serious edge over your competitors.